hallzy/countdown-number-solver/README.md

-# Countdown Number Game Solver
+# Countdown Game Solver

+This repo contains a solver for the numbers game, and the letters game.

 ## Build

 Just run `make`.
 You will need `ghc` installed (Haskell compiler).
+This will build both binaries.

 ## Usage

 ```
-$ ./countdown <list of numbers> <target>
+$ ./numbers <list of numbers> <target>
+$ ./letters <letters>
 ```

-If You provide 3 or less arguments, the program will just use randomly generated numbers and a random target.
+If You provide 3 or less arguments to `numbers`, the program will just use randomly generated numbers and a random target.
 3 arguments would just mean 2 numbers and 1 target which is a pretty pointless scenario.

+If you provide no arguments to `letters` then it will auto generate 9 letters for you.

 Example:

+`numbers` will give you a summary of the inputs, and then will attempt to show you solutions using 2,3,4,5 and 6 numbers.

 ```
 $ ./countdown 6 10 5 1 4 37 649